 Denison Outdoor Orientation offers an opportunity to learn new skills, face new challenges, and make new friends.
 This unique and amazing experience requires active involvement.
 A rewarding trip is the result of the combined efforts of the participants.
 To get the most out of the program, you must be ready to work cooperatively, contribute to group discussions, and take responsibility for your choices.
 Prior backpacking experience is not necessary—just a desire to meet classmates and faculty while exploring the great outdoors.

 Join DOO this fall!
-Please complete the application and send it in.
-The deadline is June 3, 2013.
+Please complete the application.
+The deadline is June 2, 2014.

 Safety & Experience

 Prior hiking experience is not necessary.
 Participants' experience ranges from those who had previously hiked for weeks at a time to students who had never set foot on a trail or in a tent.
 Anyone with a moderate level of fitness and an interest in trying something new is encouraged to apply.